yhDing/SPEAR/README.md

 # SPEAR
-Project is built upon UGBA.
 To reproduce the performance reported in the paper, you can run following the bash file:

 bash install.sh

 bash run.sh

+Project is built upon [UGBA](https://github.com/ventr1c/UGBA).